1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 Be sure to edit this file for the number of domains you are blocking periodically to ensure your child goes to Harvard.
 - sudo bash database-script5.sh

+-Todo (add database-script6.sh to disable the blacklisted domains so that they work until the cronjob enables them)

+All the functionality is here.

+#Tomorrow night I will add the basic crontab scripts.

+- Run a cronjob every 4 hours that enables the blacklisted domains.
+After sleeping for 20 seconds, do a point check to create user-typingclub-last.txt file and user-khanacademy-last.txt files.
+Create a file user-YouWillUnderstandWhenYouAreOlder.txt to signal to the other cronjob that sites are being blocked for that user(s).

+- If user-YouWillUnderstandWhenYouAreOlder.txt exists, this means the sites are blocked.
+We need to frequently check khan academy and typing club to see if 1 point has been earned.

+- When the point checking cronjob runs every minute, it will output a user-typingclub-current.txt file and a user-khanacademy-current.txt file.
+Using bash it will check if those files are diffent than user-typingclub-last.txt file and user-khanacademy-last.txt file.
+If they are different, this means the child has earned at least 1 point.
+Disable the blocking.
+If the files are the same, delete typingclub-last.txt and khanacademy-last.txt